concepticon/concepticon-data/CONTRIBUTING.md

 * [ ] tested the code? (`concepticon test`)

-When you open a pull request there will be a template where you can mark what applies to your pull request and you can provide additional information.
+When you open a pull request there will be a template where you can mark what applies to your PR and you can provide additional information.
+Additionally, please ask one of the [active editors](CONTRIBUTORS.md) to moderate the PR.
+The moderator then will decide how to classify the pull request and assign reviewers accordingly.
+Depending on the nature and the amount of changes in a PR (e.g. from minor corrections to new lists and substantial data changes), a certain number of reviewers will be assigned to review the PR.

 ## Testing